Lo1176/MCL_POC/wp-content/plugins/woo-stripe-payment/readme.txt

 8. Edit payment gateways on the product page

 == Changelog ==
+= 3.3.11 =
+* Updated - Changed plugin name to "Payment Plugins for Stripe WooCommerce" at the request of Wordpress.org Plugin Review Team.
+* Updated - If user is logged out and guest checkout is disabled, show save card checkbox if enabled.
+* Added - Filter "wc_stripe_api_request_error_message" for more control over custom error messages.
+* Added - Filter "wc_stripe_pay_order_statuses" so merchants can control when the Pay for Order button appears on the order details page.
 = 3.3.10 =
 * Added - Save card checkbox now shows (if enabled in Credit Card Setting) for guest users that select to create new account on checkout page.
 * Added - Capability check to Admin profile